Native voice typing for Linux

 Clean text in every app

-From your terminal and Vim to your browser, editor, and chat apps, Vibe Typer types plain, correctly formatted text exactly where your cursor is.
+From your terminal to your browser, editor, and chat apps, Vibe Typer types plain, correctly formatted text exactly where your cursor is.
 Nothing to configure.

 Your audio is never stored